We use a combination of different methods

 Classes take place in

-a beautiful Art Nuovo building in Agenskalns district — the heart of Riga Old City
+a beautiful Art Nuovo building in Central Riga, or

 • Small groups

-Students are organized into groups of 3-5 people, so the teacher has time to devote time to everyone.
-If desired, we also provide individual lessons.
+Students are organized into small groups, so that a teacher has an opportunity to devote time to everyone.
+We also provide individual tutoring and tailor-made programs.

-Studying takes from 12 to 25 hours per week with focus on grammar, vocabular and speaking.
-Program includes classes about Russian history, art, literature, and field cultural excursions.
+Baltic Center works together with Stanislav Chernyshev in developing the best Russian learning programs based on Poehali (Поехали) textbooks and grammar trainers.
+Studying takes from 12 to 25 hours per week with focus on grammar, vocabulary and speaking.
+Program may include classes about Russian history, art, literature, and field-trips and excursions.

 • Homestay